aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

     ```

 === "DC1_SPINES"
-    In an L2LS design, there are two types of spine nodes: `spine` and `l3spine`.
-In AVD, the node type defines the functionality and the EOS CLI configuration to be generated.
-For an L2LS design, we will use node type: spine.
-Later, we will add routing to the Spines by changing the node type to l3spine.
+    In an L2LS Campus design, there are two types of spine nodes: `spine` and `l3spine`.
+For a spine node to provide routing of SVIs we set the type to `l3spine`.

     ``` yaml
     --8<--